vivekchand/chat-with-eugene/README.md

-talk-with-eugene
+chat-with-eugene
 ================

-Talk to the bot that passed Turing Test
+Chat with the bot that passed Turing Test